 Flatfish are important Māori customary species.
 Information on customary catch is uncertain but MPI has no information to indicate that customary catch has changed significantly over the last few years.
-Anecdotal information suggests that customary catch is occurring within the recreational daily bag limit of 30 flatfish.
-In meeting obligations to M \square ori, MPI is working together with the Te Waka a M \square ui me \square na Toka Forum (TWAM) to improve customary reporting at all levels.
+Anecdotal information suggests that some catch for customary purposes is being taken under the recreational daily bag limit of 30 flatfish.
+In meeting obligations to $M\Box$ ori, MPI is working together with the Te Waka a $M\Box$ ui me $\Box$ na Toka Forum (TWAM) to improve customary reporting at all levels.

 There is a proposal to increase the customary allowance for FLA 3.
-The best available information suggests that new settings will provide for both current levels of catch and possible increased customary harvest of flatfish in FLA3.
+The best available information suggests that new settings will provide for both current levels of catch and possible increased customary harvest of flatfish in FLA 3.
 The allowance for customary use is not set to constrain catch, but to reflect levels of current utilisation.